Data Skills Workshop Series

 Excel is a popular tool that provides many powerful features that can assist you in managing your data and help to better understand small and large data sets.
 While not as robust as other data visualization tools, it can be used for visualizing your data through its charting features.
 Come learn how to create charts using Pivot tables.

-Tableau - Intro
+Tableau - Part 1

 A picture is worth a thousand words!
 Especially when you don’t have to read the thousand words it would take to explain the patterns and trends in your data.
 There are many reasons why information is easier to explain, explore, and convince in a visual format.
 This session will provide you with some basic skills to make your data come to life using Tableau.

-Tableau - Intermediate
+Tableau - Part 2

 A picture is worth a thousand words!
 Especially when you don’t have to read the thousand words it would take to explain the patterns and trends in your data.
 There are many reasons why information is easier to explain, explore, and convince in a visual format.
 This session will provide you with some introductory theory, and basic skills to make your data come to life using Tableau.